 Figure out when you’re most motivated and productive then plan your workday around these times.
 I find I can power through posts in the morning, but start to lose focus around lunchtime.

 This is when I’m easily distracted and can end up spending hours staring at a blank screen.
-I’ve learned to close the laptop as soon my mind begins to wander and do the more hands-on jobs – sorting the laundry, unloading the dishwasher, or even photographing flat lays.
+I’ve learned to close the laptop as soon my mind begins to wander and do something practical – go to the gym, sort the laundry, unload the dishwasher, or photograph some flat lays.

 Just as important as working the hours that suit you best, is knowing when to stop.
-When I first started freelancing I was so worried about getting enough work that I regularly volunteered to work evenings and weekends, just to show how keen and hardworking I was.
+When I first started freelancing I was so worried about getting enough work that I regularly volunteered to work out of hours and weekends, just to prove how keen and hardworking I was.

-The trouble with this is, once you get known as ‘the girl who’ll work the crappy hours’ that’s all you’ll get offered – the jobs no one else will go near.
-People then come to expect you to be on call 24/7, and that’s a really hard hole to dig yourself out of when you decide you want some life back.
+The trouble with this is, once you get known as ‘the girl who’ll work the crappy hours’ that’s all you’ll get offered… the jobs no one else will go near.
+People then come to expect you to be on call 24/7, and that’s a really hard hole to dig yourself out of when you decide you want your life back.

 Nowadays, I make it clear I don’t work weekends.
 I still might choose to do some blogging or Instagramming, either to get ahead for the following week, or just because I’m in the mood, but choose is the operative word.

 Alternatively, I might not open my laptop all weekend, and that’s OK too.
 Equally, make the most of this flexibility during the week – if it’s a stunning day, or you’re simply sick of staring at the same four walls, pack it up.

 Nothing feels better than knowing you’re outside, smugly enjoying the sunshine, while most people are stuck inside a pokey office, praying for the day to end.

 This segues on from my previous point: just because you don’t sit in an office or have a boss who conveniently pays you for 40 hours a week (regardless of how many how those you’re actually working), doesn’t mean your time doesn’t have a value.